What is a Moratorium Period?

 A moratorium period is illustrated below:

 A moratorium period typically commences once a loan is granted.
-It is primarily done to give the borrower adequate time to sort out finances and prepare for loan repayment.
+It is primarily extended to give the borrower adequate time to sort out finances and prepare for loan repayment.
 A moratorium period can also occur during the mid-life of a loan.
 It would be the case if the lender allows the borrower to stop making payments over a specified period for a specific reason – for example, due to financial hardship.
 It should be noted that interest on the loan generally accrues over the moratorium period.

 Example of a Moratorium Period